epfl-ada/ada-2024-project-dondata2025/docs/index.md

 ## The film corpus
-First and most important, movies are what inspire people.
-They tell stories and affect our culture and lifestyle.
-For example, had you heard of macaws before [Rio](https://en.wikipedia.org/wiki/Rio_(2011_film)) ?

-Our dataset contains movies released up to 2014 and informations such as their **unique ID**, **release date**, **genre** and the list of **characters** featured in the work.

-In addition to that, we augmented it with [IMDB](https://www.imdb.com) **average rating** and **number of voters** coming from the [IMDB data files](https://datasets.imdbws.com).
-We pretreated this dataset to only keep one weighted mean of votes per movie and the number of voters.
-We created an information

-*option 2:Movies are more than just entertainment, they inspire us, shape our culture, and sometimes even change the way we see the world.
+Movies are more than just entertainment, they inspire us, shape our culture, and sometimes even change the way we see the world.
 Think about it: would you have known about macaws if [Rio](https://en.wikipedia.org/wiki/Rio_(2011_film)) hadn’t brought them to life on screen?*
 To explore these connections, our dataset includes a collection of films released up to 2014.
 It’s packed with details such as:
 <ul>
   <li><strong>Movie IDs</strong> to uniquely identify each film.</li>